-[Rule Not repeated here.]
+(Rule Not repeated here)

-But driver/co-driver in the water during racing then all racing must stop and return slowly to pontoon/pits.
+If the driver o co-driver are in the water during racing then all racing must stop and return slowly to pontoon/pits.

 563.2.17 - HULL BURST

 If a boat should burst or deflate rapidly during a race for any reason, that driver must cease racing and remove the boat from the race course.